-The OCA® Program
+The Ostomy Care Associate® Program

 Miami Ostomy Aftercare Program, Inc. (MOAP) is a not-for-profit charitable Florida organization dedicated to improving the lives of ostomy patients post hospitalization.
 MOAP is proud to join forces with WOCN® to provide ostomy education to healthcare clinicians, therefore improving their ability to provide appropriate ostomy care for patients with ostomies.

 The Ostomy Care Associate (OCA®) Program is a continuing education program developed by the Wound, Ostomy, and Continence Nurse (WOCN®) Society and is intended to prepare non-specialty nurses to provide optimal care for patients with ostomies.
 This program was developed in acknowledgement of the ever-growing demand for ostomy care services in all health care settings.
 The OCA Program is not a certification program.